*Last updated 9/9/10

 Wait!
 I'm an Introvert

 Be sure to be realistic about how much energy you can spend with people.
 Pick your method of connecting wisely.
 Maybe focus on one-on-one meetings.
 If you go to a group event- find ONE person in the room to connect with and have a powerful conversation.
 Use phone, skype, and email wisely to foster relationships and conserve energy.
+Kelly refuses coffee dates these days with people.
+It is too much time and energy.
+A quick zoom chat is more doable.
 Most importantly, be KIND to yourself as you find your footing and sweet spot in this area.

 Wait!
 What About Speaking To Build My Practice?

 Tapping into people you already know, being of service, and sharing your heart can open up many opportunities.
 Speaking, trainings, lunch and learns, writing or hosting guest blogs, podcasts, radio shows, tv segments, newspaper articles...
-So many of these opportunities will prevent themselves from heartfelt conversations with people you know.
+So many of these opportunities will present themselves through heartfelt conversations with people you know.

 Wait!
 Aren't You Always Talking About Websites for Therapists?